Quick Start

 - Three comments on the post.

 It's worth noting what we're not explicitly defining - that each comment needs to have a separate, unique author, for instance.
-We're assuming that @snaplet/seed
+We're assuming that @snaplet/seed will fill in the blanks based on the schema and seed realistic data as needed.

-in the code above exposes all the models (i.e. the database tables, or the entities in our blog application - in this case "user" and "post") as functions.
+seed in the code above exposes all the models (i.e. the database tables, or the entities in our blog application - in this case "user" and "post") as functions.

 These functions return what we call a plan.
 When describing a plan, we always start from a "root" model - a model where we would start describing how to seed seed data, along with data for its related models (more on this soon).

-Here we start from the posts
+Here we start from the posts models. awaiting a plan will execute it.

 We can directly define the values of our model.